 - Complete a criminal background check.

-If you have a non-nursing bachelor’s degree or 60 non-nursing college credits, our accredited ABSN program allows you to earn a BSN in as few as 16 months.
-The full-time program follows a hybrid learning model that includes:
+Once you’re accepted into nursing school, it’s time to put in the work and earn your degree.
+If you have a non-nursing bachelor’s degree or 60 non-nursing college credits, our accredited ABSN program allows you to earn a BSN in as few as 16 months, so the hard work will be short-lived.
+The full-time program includes:

 - Online coursework that teaches you nursing theory and basic knowledge.

-- Skills and simulation labs at our Norfolk ABSN Site that develop your practical skills and clinical judgment.
+- Skills and simulation labs at our ABSN Learning Center in Norfolk, Virginia, that develop your practical skills and clinical judgment.

 - Clinical rotations that give you real-world experience in a wide array of practice settings.